fizapathan/chat-server/ReadMe.md

 ## Getting Started
    - Install the required dependencies: `npm install`
-   - Start the server with `node server.js`.
+   - Start the server with `npm start`.

 ## Note
    - **No database** is integrated in this implementation.
 Ideal storage for a chat application would be a NoSQL database like MongoDB.